Part Two: Lizardmen Versus Vampire Counts

 .
 Cold Blooded loses its luster when the rerolls go away, I know this from hard experience.

 Take lots of units that have Scream attacks.
 All the dinosaur units and all the Skink units are vulnerable to this sort of attack.
 The only thing not especially vulnerable to Screams are Saurus based units and even they don’t like being screamed at especially.
+Once you clear the field of Skink shooting and dinosaur attacks, the Saurus units will fall if you pit T5 and T6 undead against them.

 Initiative based attacks will wreak havoc on Saurus based units.
 However, Initiative attacks won’t work very well on most dinosaurs because with their joint profiles they use the Initiative score of Skinks which is 4.